wanpdsantos/backend_challenge/README.md

+# Instructions
+Make sure to have docker installed on your machine.

+1. Clone this repo.
+2. Navigate to this repo and run docker compose up.
+3. The API will be available locally at 127.0.0.1:8080

+Postman collection is also avaliable in repo so you can import the file to your postman and perform API requests.

 # Backend Developer Challenge
 This is a simple challenge to test your skills on building APIs and your logic.
 It has to be done using Python and Django/Django Rest Framework